DongkilShin1/webtech/README.md

 ## Project: Franken-showcase of Web Tech

 ### Your SPA project must have:
-- A project git : github site and heorku site
+1. A project git : github site and heorku site
-- A READ_ME.txt file with (in this order)
+2. A READ_ME.txt file with (in this order)
-.
-Name and email
+    Name: Dongkil Shin
+    Email: dshin47@uwo.ca
 .
 Project Check-list
 . a git log --all
 - A server.js (nodejs) file that serves an index.html written with